Tax PlanningMake Text Bigger

 We offer fixed fee tax planning consultations with a guarantee of total satisfaction or your money back.

 Property118 founder, Mark Alexander, has worked in property, finance, tax and law since 1987.
 His wife is a Chartered Accountant.

 Our Admin and Compliance Director is Michael Woodfine.
 Our legal counsel is Mark Smith, Barrister-At-Law and Head of Chambers at Cotswold Barristers.
 We are registered with HMRC as a Tax Consultancy business and use compliance systems provided by Jordans.

 Before you book a private consultation, you might prefer to read about some of the strategies we offer from our eBooks.
 These include case studies, case law and details of applicable legislation.

 Please see the links at the bottom of this page orShow Tax Consultation Booking Form

 Effective landlord tax planning utilises all available tax breaks legislation provides for.
 Nobody in their right mind wants to pay more tax than they are supposed to pay, but not everybody knows how to go about optimising their tax position or even the existence of many forms of tax relief available to them.

 With the correct planning it may well be possible for you to utilise tax legislation to optimally restructure your property rental business, without any requirements to refinance or to pay capital gains tax or stamp duty.
-I’m not referring to loopholes or tax dodges but perfectly legal structures that your average accountant might never consider bringing to your attention.
+We are not referring to loopholes or tax dodges, but perfectly legal structures that your average accountant might never consider bringing to your attention.